rafaqz/DimensionalData.jl/README.md

 DimensionalData.jl provides tools and abstractions for working with datasets that have named dimensions.
 It's a pluggable, generalised version of [AxisArrays.jl](https://github.com/JuliaArrays/AxisArrays.jl) with a cleaner syntax.
-It has similar goals to pythons [xarray](http://xarray.pydata.org/en/stable/).
+It has similar goals to pythons [xarray](http://xarray.pydata.org/en/stable/), and is primarily written for use with spatial data in [GeoData.jl](https://github.com/rafaqz/GeoData.jl).

 The core component is the `AbstractDimension`, and types that inherit from it,